jimhall/TestBlog4/_posts/2020-05-08-github-pages-part-two.md

 <!--more-->

-I took a look at the directory to see what was created and it turned out to be a `_config.yml` file.
+I took a look at the directory to see what was created and it turned out to be a very lonely `_config.yml` file.
 The contents of the file had a single entry of `theme: jekyll-theme-hacker`.
 No other directories or files.
 This post addresses what directories and files I created to make a sane blog (in my opinion).